 - Schön: The reflective practitioner: How professionals think in action.
 This book is to be read.
-Students will be expected to discuss the book and its implications.

-- Pierides: "Narratives that nudge"
+Students will be expected to discuss the book and its implications. - Pierides et al: "Narratives that Nudge"

-- Friere: Pedagogy of the Oppressed

-WEEK 2 JANUARY 27, 2015
+WEEK 2 JANUARY 27, 2016

-Module 1: Reflective Practice and NEGOTIATION
+Reflective Practice and NEGOTIATION